Tanz0rz/haxe-fmod/docs/guides/fmod-manager.md

 FmodManager.Initialize({liveUpdate: true, numChannels: 256});
 ```

 Call `FmodManager.Update()` once per frame.
 It delivers callbacks, pushes positions for attached instances, and drives song transitions.
 Audio continues without it, because a background thread (native) or timer (HTML5) services the FMOD mixer.
-Typed callbacks only arrive from `Update()`. `SetAutoUpdate(false)` turns the background servicing off for games that drive FMOD from their own loop.
+Typed callbacks only arrive from `Update()`. `SetAutoUpdate(false)` turns the background servicing off for games that drive FMOD from their own loop. `IsAutoUpdate()` reports the state.

 `IsInitialized()` reports true once the engine and the default banks are usable.
 Native targets initialize synchronously, so it is true immediately.
 HTML5 initializes asynchronously, and games gate their first scene on it.